Faber-Castell Albrecht Dürer Watercolor Pencils

 Overall ranking – 4.5/5

-A great professional watercolor pencil set that will check all the boxes for even the most demanding critic.
-Great color, blending, and stroke control makes these a must-have for anybody wanting to get into the premium market.
+The Faber-Castell Albrecht Dürer Watercolor Pencils are a great professional watercolor pencil set that will check all the boxes for even the most demanding critic.
+Great color, blending, and strokes control makes these a must-have for anybody wanting to get into the premium watercolor market.
 The strong, oil-based core makes for a durable drawing medium and the high quality and an attractive case is a nice touch.
 To really capture all of the wonderful color offerings it is recommended to go for the 72 or 120-count set, but be ready to pay the high asking price for them.